comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 Units
 -----

-The variable attribute `"units"` is required for variables that are dimensional. `"units"` should be defined as a string.
+The physical units associated with *observation variables* and *uncertainty variables* should be defined by the `"units"` variable attribute as a string.

 *Observation variables* are assumed dimensionless if the variable attribute `"units"` is not defined.

 *uncertainty variables* must have the same `"units"` as the *observation variables* they are associated with.
 If `"units"` is not defined, the *uncertainty variable* is assumed fractional.

-The following example of a dataset again shows a `"temperature"` variable associated with two uncertainty components - `"u_calibration"` and `"u_noise"`.
-Here, `"u_calibration"` is defined with units `K`, matching `"temperature"`. `"u_noise"` has no defined units and so is a fractional uncertainty
+The following example of a dataset again shows a `temperature` variable associated with two uncertainty components - `u_calibration` and `u_noise`.
+Here, `u_calibration` is defined with units `K`, matching `temperature`. `u_noise` has no defined units and so is a fractional uncertainty

 .. code-block::